 Pack up the camper and drive to Burgundy from Lille.
 It’s in a straight line between Lille and Nice.
-If six-seven hours of driving in one day is too much, Rouen is a wonderful town to stop in for a night, with a great medieval centre and easy main street, churches and lots of historical sites.

 There are some nice little stops along the way: Azy le Rideau is small and cute, especially when you get the reflections from the lake, and Chenonceau is over the top in size and grandeur.
 For history, Chinon or Blois, with connections to Joan of Arc, is also recommended.